 Students have become involved in teaching CCD classes, doing pro-life work, helping with homeless people, and attending prayer and Sunday worship services.

 About one-third of JP Catholic’s students commute from home, and the remainder live in two-bedroom townhomes and apartments leased by the University at the Latitude 33 complex, less than a half-mile from campus.
-Men and women reside in separate parts of the complex, and no apartment visits are permitted between them.
+Men and women residing in townhomes live on opposite sides of the street and those in apartments are separated by floor, but some apartments may be adjacent to or across from non-student residences.
+Students are not permitted to visit residences of the opposite sex.

-The townhomes and apartments are located next to a shopping center with a movie theater.
+The townhomes and apartments are located next to a shopping center with a movie theater and grocery store.
 There are part-time job opportunities in the shopping center and on historic Grand Avenue, which is home to bistros, bakeries, and gelato and coffee shops.
 Across the street from the residences is Grape Day Park, with space for sports and short film production.

 The University does not offer a meal plan, so students are responsible for their own meals.
 Students walk or ride bicycles to class.

-Households—voluntary groups of students who support each other spiritually and socially, according to the Franciscan University of Steubenville model—are in formation.
+Households—voluntary groups of students who support each other spiritually and socially, according to the Franciscan University of Steubenville model—are highly encouraged.

-Alcohol is not permitted on campus or in apartments, and the University encourages chastity by teaching scripture and writings of St. Francis de Sales.
-There are weekly get-togethers to talk about spiritual life, including chastity.
+Alcohol is not permitted on campus or in apartments, and the University encourages chastity.
 Student dress can vary with some wearing t-shirts, sandals, and flip-flops, but in theology classes men are expected to wear collared shirts.

 With a population of about 1.3 million, nearby San Diego presents a broad array of economic, social, and cultural opportunities.
 The diversified economy includes military and port facilities, tourism, biotechnology, marine science, and many start-up businesses, particularly in technology.
 Cultural offerings include the San Diego Museum of Art, the San Diego Zoo, and a wide range of professional sports teams.